Marcus West

 I am a Jungian analyst and psychotherapist working in consulting rooms in Findon Village, near Worthing, West Sussex.
 I offer a secure and confidential setting in which to discuss whatever issues may be troubling you - whether that is anxiety, depression or long-term emotional difficulties, or a lack of fulfilment or sense of meaning or purpose in life.

-I have been working in the field of mental health and psychological well-being for over 35 years, and qualified originally as an analyst and psychotherapist of the Society of Analytical Psychology in 1996.
+I have been working in the field of mental health and psychological well-being for over 35 years, and qualified originally as an analyst and psychotherapist of the Society of Analytical Psychology in 1996; I am now a Jungian Independent.
 In this time I have worked with almost all kinds of difficulties, problems and issues.

 Analysis, Psychotherapy and Counselling

-Perhaps I can explain a few terms ...
-I trained at the , which provides an in-depth study and personal experience of Jungian analysis.
-By this, I mean that as well as 4 years of study of theory and detailed supervision of intensive clinical work, trainees also have a personal analysis for a minimum of 5 years at a frequency of four times per week.
+The training I originally undertook provided an in-depth study and personal experience of Jungian analysis.
+As well as 4 years of study of theory and detailed supervision of intensive clinical work, it also required a personal analysis for a minimum of 5 years at a frequency of four times per week.
 Analysis is the term used to describe work at this kind of frequency and depth, and those who have trained in this way are known as analysts.

 Psychotherapy is a general term used to describe all kinds of psychological work and is sometimes used specifically to describe meetings at a frequency of once, twice or three times per week.
 Psychotherapy and analysis look at a person's particular difficulties broadly, taking into account an individual's personality as a whole, as well as their upbringing and any particular life events.